unhappycircuit/hangeul4ETI/README.md

 This work is an interstellar message composed to enable extraterrestrial recipients to understand text written in the Korean alphabet, Hangeul, and Korean grammar.
 This is an effort to more systematically transmit information about the Earth's language to unknown beings for communication based on mutual deep understanding, and is to emphasize the importance of reflecting the diversity and uniqueness of various languages on the Earth, including Korean, in interstellar message composition.

-In the last paragraph of this message, there is one sentence that reflects our human civilization.
+Above all, there is one sentence that reflects our human civilization in the last paragraph of the message.
 The last sentence reads, The temperature of the earth has risen by 1.09°C over the past 10 years.
 This sentence is the message from humanity to outer space, and at the same time, directed to ourselves, humanity.